lc3t35/meteor-datatables-bootstrap3/README.md

 ##What is it?
-This is a smart package built for use with Meteor and the Twitter Bootstrap 3 library, using the [example defined here](https://github.com/Jowin/Datatables-Bootstrap3) as a basis.
+This is a package built for use Datatables 1.10.10 with Meteor and Bootstrap 3 library, using the ian:bootstrap-3 as a basis (but it should work with any other bootstrap package).

 ##How to install
-1. `npm install -g meteorite` (if not already installed)
-2. `mrt add datatables-bootstrap3`
+meteor add lc3t35:meteor-datatables-bootstrap3

 ##How to run tests
-mrt test-packages datatables-bootstrap3
+meteor test-packages meteor-datatables-bootstrap3/

 ##HTML & Javascript quick start

     <table cellpadding="0" cellspacing="0" border="0" class="table table-striped table-bordered" id="example">
         <thead>
            <tr>